freegyp/my-implementation-of-ResNet-in-Tensorflow/README.md

 I used AdamOptimizer with learning rate of 0.001 on training the network.

 Did I miss anything when I implement the neural network?
 How should I improve?

+I am a beginner on deep learning and I really appreciate any expert suggestions on improving this implementation.